 12 ounce bottle in Chimay glass.
 Reddish amber with lasting ring and lace.
 Mildly hoppy fruity brown sugar and mild alcohol aroma.
 Burnt brown sugar fruity portlike flavors with medium bitterness and some cloying.
 Full body and medium-low carbo.
 Nice creamy texture (room temp).
 Pretty palatable, inoffensive, drinkable, flavorful.

 Magjayran (1379) - Durham, North Carolina, USA - JAN 14, 2009

 About as average as a barley wine can get.
 Amber brown color without much head.
 Spotty head.
 Toffee and caramel aroma.
 Strong alcohol in the nose.
 Malty stuff.
 Lots of toffee and caramel in the taste as well.
 Some dark fruit.
 Not much really.
 Slightly bitter at the end.
 Lots of burning alcohol as it warms.
 Eh. doboy (424) - Morehead City, North Carolina, USA - JAN 11, 2009

 Fifteenth Anniversary Bottle.
 Pours a dark brown with an orange tint.
 Head does not retain.
 In fact, by the end of the glass there was no lace.
 Sweet toffee malty aroma.
 Taste of dark malt and molasses are heightened by the high alcohol burn that accompanies the initial taste.
-Nice bittering on the back side. alexsdad06 (10289) - Cincinnati, Ohio, USA - JAN 10, 2009
+Nice bittering on the back side. alexsdad06 (10784) - West Chester, Ohio, USA - JAN 10, 2009